---->

 acceptable they must fit the conditions set by General Image Theory

-photoelectric effect having a 'wavelength' requirement seems to be
+photoelectric effect having a 'wavelength' requirement seems to actually be

 duality is certainly unsatisfactory and suggests the need for new